biati-digital/glightbox/README.md

 ## Changelog

+### 3.0.0
+- New: New methods to access player instances "getSlidePlayerInstance(index or node) and getAllPlayers"
+- New: Access player instance from afterSlideChange and beforeSlideChange"
+- New: New Method removeSlide(1) remove slide at the specified index, it works even when the lightbox is open
+- New: insertSlide now works even when the lightbox is open
+- New: Added Accesibility features to slides
+- New: Enabled touchNavigation for all devices that support touch events and not only mobile devices
+- Changed: afterSlideLoad and beforeSlideLoad methods to follow the same variables as afterSlideChange, beforeSlideChange
+- Fixed: Calling `destroy()` throws an error when modal is not open
+- Fixed: Navigation not disabled correctly when only one slide

 ### 2.0.6

 - New: Now you can define width and height as 900px, 95%, 100vw, 100vh so you can have full screen content